PierreSenellart/provsql/doc/source/user/studio.rst

-The eval strip carries a *Condition on* text input that takes any provenance UUID, when populated, every distribution-shaped evaluation (profile, sample, moment, support) routes through the conditional path.
+The eval strip carries a *Condition on* text input that takes any provenance UUID, when populated, every distribution-shaped evaluation (profile, sample, moment, quantile, support) routes through the conditional path.
 Clicking a result-table cell auto-presets the field to the row's provenance UUID, with a :guilabel:`Conditioned by:` :fa:`link` :guilabel:`row prov` badge visible underneath the input.
 Clicking the active